 In case you’re wondering what I brought on Saturday, you could just look here at my Napa Carrot Soup.

 Our group often shares out the leftovers, but I was quite surprised to find over a pound of medium-rare elk steak in my take-out container when I arrived at home Saturday night.
 (Note to readers: Of course it’s not elk season in Colorado until fall, so Lee had stored these steaks in his freezer for several months since last October.)
 The following day we were celebrating family birthdays in Denver, so I had no chance to think about what I’d do with that gold mine of meat.

-below: granddaughter Piper posting for grandma yesterday
+below: granddaughter Piper posing for grandma yesterday at the party

 Today, it was time to figure that out.
 There were several solutions, the first being just wolf it all down cold off the bone and out of hand.
 There was, however, a bit too much meat for eating all of it that way.
 We did snarf down one steak between us for lunch.
 But then what?